langdonx/trophy-guide-list-json/README.md

 ### games-v2.min.json

+Data maps to type `GameToGuideMap` in `./types/games-v2.d.ts`.

-PSNProfiles gameIds mapped to the preferred guide:
+Thie file maps PSNProfiles gameIds to a preferred guide:
 1. Featured guide on PSNProfiles game page (chosen at random by PSNProfiles)
 1. PowerPyx Guide to fill in PSNProfiles gaps
 1. PlayStation Trophies Guide to further fill in gaps